Frequent ordinance and code enforcement violations

 City Charter and Code of Ordinances

-Temporary signs including, but not limited to, those advertising garage sales, yard sales and real estate signs, must be kept upon the lot that is for sale or the lot where the activity is taking place.
-These signs may not be placed on telephone poles or in the public right-of-way (the section between the sidewalk and street).
-For further information or to register a complaint, please contact our code enforcement office at 616.656.6574 or the Police Department volunteers at 616.656.6571.
+Temporary signs including, but not limited to, those advertising garage sales, yard sales and real estate signs, must be kept on the lot that is for sale or on the lot where the activity is taking place.
+These signs may not be placed on public property, such as telephone poles or in the public right-of-way (the section between the sidewalk and street), without the consent and authorization of the appropriate official.
+For further information, please contact our Code Enforcement Unit at 616.656.6574.
+To file a complaint, please complete our online form.

 Vehicles may be parked legally on City streets.
 Vehicles parked in the front yard may be parked within enclosed garages, upon a driveway, or under a carport.
 Vehicles cannot be parked in the right-of-way (the section between the sidewalk and street) or on the grass.
 Between Nov.
 15 and March 15, street parking is not allowed from 1 a.m. to 8 a.m. to allow for snow removal.
 This applies to all streets in the City of Kentwood.